Frontex: 2014 Triton

 Operation Triton is a border security operation conducted by Frontex, the European Union's border security agency.
 The operation, under Italian control, began on 1 November 2014 and involves voluntary contributions from 15 other European nations (both EU member states and non-members).
 Current voluntary contributors to Operation Triton are Croatia, Iceland, Finland, Norway, Sweden, Germany, the Netherlands, France, Spain, Ireland, Portugal, Austria, Switzerland, Romania, Poland, Lithuania, Malta and the United Kingdom.
 The operation was undertaken after Italy ended Operation Mare Nostrum, which had become too costly for a single country to fund; it was costing the Italian government €9 million per month for an operation that lasted 12 months.
 The Italian government had requested additional funds from the other EU member states but they did not offer the requested support.

 "Joint Operation Triton" is under Italian control and focuses on border security within 30 nautical miles of the Italian shore.
-It began on 1 November 2014 and involves 15 other European nations volunteering services, both EU member states and non-members.
+It began on 1 November 2014 and involves 15 other European nations' volunteering services, both EU member states and non-members.
 As of 2015 voluntary contributors are Iceland, Finland, Norway, Sweden, Germany, the Netherlands, France, Spain, Portugal, Austria, Switzerland, Romania, Poland, Lithuania, Malta and the United Kingdom.
 The operation's assets consist of two surveillance aircraft, three ships and seven teams of staff who gather intelligence and conduct screening and process identification.
 In 2014, its budget was estimated at €2.9 million per month.

 After the April 2015 Libya migrant shipwrecks, in which about 800 refugees died, EU ministers proposed on 20 April 2015, to double the size of Operation Triton and to widen its mandate to conduct search and rescue operations across the Mediterranean Sea.
 Fabrice Leggeri, the head of Frontex, dismissed turning Triton into a search and rescue operation, saying it would "support and fuel the business of traffickers".
-Instead he recommended to expand air surveillance of the Maltese waters "anticipate more disasters.
+Instead, he recommended expanding air surveillance of the Maltese waters "anticipate more disasters."

 2015 Moria Hotspot

-On 12 December 2015 it was reported that a newly founded asylum seeker reception center in Moria, Lesbos, Greece was coordinated, controlled and monitored by Frontex.
-In this center, in prison-like conditions, the asylum seekers were reported to undergo swift detention about their status for the purposes of registration.
+On 12 December 2015, it was reported that a newly founded asylum seeker reception centre in Moria, Lesbos, Greece was coordinated, controlled and monitored by Frontex.
+In this centre, in prison-like conditions, the asylum seekers were reported to undergo swift detention about their status for the purposes of registration.
 Independent journalists were reported to have had limited access to the facilities.
-While the reception center is not in the position to grant refugee status, it was reported that some asylum seekers could be held in the reception camp indefinitely.
+While the reception centre is not in a position to grant refugee status, it was reported that some asylum seekers could be held in the reception camp indefinitely.